santhoshtns/NetCoreSamples/Palindrome.md

 # Palindrome finder #

 The project is implemented using C# on .NET Core.
-It outputs the 3 longest palindromes in the given input string.
+It outputs the 3 longest palindromes from the given input string in the decending order of palindrom size.

 # Assumptions #